betterwithdata/dnikit/docs/introspectors/data_introspection/familiarity.rst

     scored_producer = pipeline(reduced_producer, familiarity)

-This will attach metadata to each :class:`Batch <dnikit.base.Batch>` of data containing the scores for each sample, accessed via the metadata :code:`familiarity.meta_key`:
+This will attach metadata to each :class:`Batch <deepview.base.Batch>` of data containing the scores for each sample, accessed via the metadata :code:`familiarity.meta_key`:

 .. code-block:: python